 - Instant operation upon detection of an intruder inside the caravan

-- Protection of your caravan when stationary/parked, through movement sensors
+- Protection of your caravan when stationary/parked, through movement or tilt and motion sensors

-- Instant activation upon insertion of road lighting plug/turning on ignition
+- Instant activation upon insertion of road lighting plug/turning on the ignition

-Also, some alarms can be linked to a tracking system to allow a monitoring company to notify you if anything untoward appears to be happening to your caravan or motorhome.
-Caravan Guard offers a 15 per cent discount for approved tracking devices.
-Click here for our approved list.
+Also, some alarms can be linked to a proactive tracking system to allow a remote monitoring service to notify you if anything untoward appears to be happening to your caravan.

-- Do get into the habit of arming your alarm, even when just nipping to the toilet blocks or for short stops whilst towing such as at service stations.
-(If you have specified an alarm system on your insurance policy, it will likely be a requirement for it to be activated whenever the caravan is left unattended and detached from the towcar)
+- Do get into the habit of arming your caravan alarm, even when just nipping to the toilet blocks or for short stops whilst towing, such as at service stations.
+(If you have specified an alarm system on your insurance policy, it will likely be a requirement for it to be activated whenever the caravan is left unattended and detached from the tow car).

 - Alarms relying on tilt sensors only often don’t sound the siren until the thief is driving off.